xdividr/dreamcloud-docs/styleguide.rst

 Lines should be wrapped at 80 characters for readability.
 Trailing whitespaces should also be watched out for and prevented.
-If your article describes how to write code of some sort, ie. python, ansible, etc. add a file that contains just the program and put it in examples/filename (relative to the article) and include it at the end of your article.
-Article titles should be in the "down style", only capitalize the first word in article titles and section headings, except when a proper noun exists which is always capitalized.
+If your article describes how to write code of some sort, ie. python, ansible, and so on, add a file that contains just the program and put it in examples/filename (relative to the article) and include it at the end of your article.
+Article titles use in the "down style", only capitalize the first word in article titles and section headings, except when a proper noun exists which is always capitalized.
 Use 4 spaces instead of one hard tab for indentation.

 Headers
 -------

 RST does not have strict requirements on header hierarchy, but keeping a consistent hierarchy makes thing easier to read.
-In our docs, our titles and H1 are surrounded by =, H2 underlined by ~, H3 underlined by -, H4 underlined by ^, H5 underlined by \*, and H6 underlined by " example:
+In DreamHost Cloud docs, titles and H1 are surrounded by =, H2 underlined by ~, H3 underlined by -, H4 underlined by ^, H5 underlined by \*, and H6 underlined by " as shown in the following examples:

 .. code::